 Every time there’s a torrential downpour, we can count on many new homebuyers calling us with stories of wet basements and leaky roofs.
-These problems can put a homeowner out thousands, and it’s only fair that a seller who advertised the home as perfectly dry and habitable should be held to account for their misdeeds.
+These problems can put a homeowner out thousands.
+It’s only fair that a seller who advertised the home as perfectly dry and habitable should be held to account for concealing a leaky basement.
 We try our best to help with these cases, and often can obtain complete recovery for our client, but only when the facts tell the right story.
-Below is an outline of the law of fraudulent concealment and its cousin misrepresentation, which is the way we can hold sellers responsible for defective homes.
+Below is an outline of the law of fraudulent concealment and its cousin, fraudulent misrepresentation, which is the way we can hold sellers responsible for defective homes.

 The trouble with many of these cases is that most home purchase contracts call for the buyer to buy the house “as-is, with no warranties.”
 This triggers some special legal duties of the buyer and gets the seller off the hook from disclosing everything.
 Basically, the only way to hold the seller responsible is by proving wrongdoing amounting to fraud.
 Believe it or not, this is easier to do than you think.

 Let’s boil it down to what makes a good fraudulent concealment case.